 We lease certain property, plant and equipment under non-cancelable and cancelable operating leases.
 Our significant lease agreements consist of (i) a lease of an underground storage cavern for the storage of natural gas held-for-sale and (ii) leases of right-of-way for pipeline operations.
 The current term of the cavern lease expires in December 2012, but may be extended through negotiations with the lessor.
 Our significant right-of-way agreements have original terms that range from five to 50 years and include renewal options that could extend the agreements for up to an additional 25 years.
-In total, lease expense was \$0.4 million, \$0.2 million and \$62 thousand for the three months ended March 31, 2008, two months ended March 31, 2007 and one month ended January 31, 2007, respectively.
+Lease expense was \$0.4 million and \$0.5 million for the three months ended June 30, 2008 and 2007, respectively.
+Lease expense was \$0.8 million, \$0.7 million and \$62 thousand for the six months ended June 30, 2008, the five months ended June 30, 2007 and the one month ended January 31, 2007, respectively.